markmckinnon/Autopsy-Plugins/README.md

 ### Parse EVTX by Event ID
 Export all the Windows Event Logs and thenc all the command line version of the Export_EVTX program.
 A SQLite database that conains the Event Log information is created then imported into the extracted view section of Autopsy as a Table based on Event_Log_Id.  the user can then run the module again and extract user supplied events from the Evtx SQLite database.

+### Process Appx Programs
+Parse the SQLite database that has the Windows 10 Store/metro apps database.

+### Process Appxreg Programs
+Parse the registry to read the Windows 10 Store/metro apps.

+### Process Facebook Chats
+Parses the chats from facebook on a windows OS.

 ### Process Extract VSS
 Example of the different types of things you can do with Autopsy plugin?